 With sticky summer days and humidity not making things any easier, you are probably wondering about your next vacation.
-Don’t we all need cosy vacations sipping on cold hill stations?
-That too especially after what we have been through because of the covid-19 pandemic.
 Manali has been a favourite vacation destination for several Indian families.
-From a romantic abode to couples, it also is perfect for a weekend getaway for friends.
+It is perfect for a weekend getaway for friends.
 Being one of the most popular hill stations in North India, it is no wonder Manali is a year-round destination.

 Here are a few things you must know to plan your trip to Manali better.